AshtonGray/2021-Fall-Image-Processing/README.md

 # Image-Processing
-Five different methods of image segmentation on four images taken by the mars rover.
+Five different methods of image segmentation on four images taken by the mars rover to separate the rover from background soil.
-Each report has the best segmentations from each method.